-Spruce Up a Spring Vignette With Glass Beads
+Spruce Up a Summery or Beachy Vignette With Glass Beads

-Relaxing music and spring flowers are always a winning combo.
+Relaxing music and flowers are always a winning combo.

-We began with words from Mary Oliver…let’s part with them too in this poetry excerpt which paints a portrait of how I aspire to somehow draw strength from the present “velvet darkness” of which we live:
+We began with words from Mary Oliver…let’s part with them too in this poetry excerpt which paints a portrait of how I aspire to somehow draw strength from the “velvet darkness” which sometimes appears: